 - Highlight a post in a “Best of List” or “Round Up” Blog Article

 It’s unlikely you will find it useful to implement all these strategies on the same long-form blog article, but by varying the type of short-form content you create you now have endless opportunities to repurpose your best content more than once.

 Are you ready to give short-form blogging a try?
-We’ve updated our content calendar worksheet to include a space to develop your short-form blogging strategy.
-By taking the time to make a few notes about your blog articles as they post you will decrease the time spent hunting through your blog archives and deciding on the sections to highlight.
+We’ve our content calendar worksheet includes a space where you can develop your short-form blogging strategy.
+By taking the time to make a few notes about your blog articles as they post you will reduce the time spend hunting through your blog archives and deciding on the sections to highlight later in featured sections.
 Download our updated content calendar below.